 All visitors, including visiting speakers, are subject to our safeguarding protocols whilst on site and a risk assessment will be completed.
 They will be supervised at all times, if no checks have been obtained.
 It may be necessary to undertake an assessment of the education value, age appropriateness and content of the visitors' itinerary.

-In addition to these regular checks, during pandemics, we will also be collecting additional contact information from all visitors through the 'Visitor Declaration Form'.
-We will contact all visitors if a positive test is confirmed.
-Visitors who are in school in a professional capacity will have their ID checked and assurance sought that they have an appropriate DBS check
+Visitors who are in school in a professional capacity will have their ID checked and assurance that they have an appropriate DBS check.